kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

    directly access and scan the contents of the data frame without incurring any real data movement costs, e.g., any serialization/deserialization or data copies[^1].

-##  Does in-process mean "ephemeral"?
+##  Does in-process mean databases are "ephemeral"?

 I'll next address a common misconception about in-process DBMSs.
-A question I often get is: “Since in-process DBMSs are libraries—and popular data science libraries like Pandas and Polars don’t persist data—does that mean in-process DBMSs only support ephemeral databases?”
+Because in-process DBMSs are Pandas-like data science libraries and because these libraries don't persist you data, a question I often get is: "Are the databases I create using in-process DMBSs also ephemeral?"
-The answer is: **No!** Just like any other DBMS, all the in-process systems I’ve mentioned—SQLite, DuckDB, Kuzu—persist your databases on disk.
+The answer is: **No!** Just like any other DBMS, all the in-process systems I’ve mentioned—SQLite, DuckDB, Kuzu, LanceDB—persist your databases on disk.
 That said, many in-process DBMSs also offer an “in-memory” mode[^2] if you don’t want to persist your data.
 For example, in Kuzu, if you create a `Database` object with an empty string like this: `db = kuzu.Database("")`, you'll create an ephemeral database that is not persisted on disk.